Asahiflex: Asahiflex IIB and IIA

 The Asahiflex IIB was released in 1954, with similar shutter speeds from 1/25 to 1/500 with T and B. With the IIB, a key advance was made, the quick-return mirror.
-It was the world's first SLR camera with an instant return mirror.
+It was the world's first pentaprism SLR camera with an instant return mirror.
 The problem of mirror black-out was one of the main problems with prior SLR designs, greatly reducing usability and leading to the greater popularity of the rangefinder.
 With the IIB there emerged the first practical quick-return mirror, a vital innovation and one which was quickly adopted by other manufacturers.
 In the United States, this camera was bundled with the 50 mm Takumar and sold through Sears as the Tower 23.
 In addition, a faster 58 mm Takumar was available.

 With the final model in the series, the IIA, the Asahiflex gained slow speeds of 1/10, 1/5, and 1/2, controlled by a dial mounted on the front of the body.
 It was bundled with the faster 58 mm Takumar and sold by Sears as the Tower 22.